Metalloprotein: Carbonic anhydrase

-favours dissociation of carbonic acid at biological pH values.
+favouring dissociation of carbonic acid at biological pH values.

 Vitamin B12-dependent enzymes

 The cobalt-containing Vitamin B12 (also known as cobalamin) catalyzes the transfer of methyl (−CH3) groups between two molecules, which involves the breaking of C−C bonds, a process that is energetically expensive in organic reactions.
 The metal ion lowers the activation energy for the process by forming a transient Co−CH3 bond.
 The structure of the coenzyme was famously determined by Dorothy Hodgkin and co-workers, for which she received a Nobel Prize in Chemistry.
 It consists of a cobalt(II) ion coordinated to four nitrogen atoms of a corrin ring and a fifth nitrogen atom from an imidazole group.
 In the resting state there is a Co−C sigma bond with the 5′ carbon atom of adenosine.
 This is a naturally occurring organometallic compound, which explains its function in trans-methylation reactions, such as the reaction carried out by methionine synthase.